 Extracts are the most potent form of turmeric supplements.

 Whatever form of turmeric you choose, consider combining your supplement with black pepper.
-Black pepper contains the compound piperine, which has been shown to increase curcumin absorption by 2,000% (19, 30).
+Black pepper contains the compound piperine, which was shown to increase curcumin absorption by 2,000% in one older study (

 And, as always, make sure you buy from a reputable brand.

-Consider supplements that have been tested by a third party, such as NSF International, Informed Choice or the US Pharmacopeial Convention (USP).
+Consider supplements that have been tested by a third party, such as NSF International, Informed Choice, or the United States Pharmacopeia (USP).